coq/stdlib-test/doc/sphinx/addendum/ring.rst

 .. exn:: Ring operation should be declared as a morphism.

   A setoid associated with the carrier of the ring structure has been found, but the ring operation should be declared as morphism.
-See :ref:`tactics-enabled-on-user-provided-relations`.

 How does it work?
 ----------------------